artificizen-dev/Assessment/README.md

 # RAG-Based AI Agent Assessment Task

 ## Overview
-Build a knowledge-based AI support agent that uses RAG (Retrieval Augmented Generation) to answer customer queries and send email responses.
-The system should demonstrate your ability to implement efficient document retrieval and email communication capabilities.
+Build a knowledge-based AI support agent that uses RAG (Retrieval Augmented Generation) to answer customer queries.
+The system should demonstrate your ability to implement efficient document retrieval.

 ## Requirements